 Tooth Extraction FAQs

-Tooth extractions are common procedures that happen every day in the dentist office.
-Learn more about extractions with the answers to these frequently asked questions.
+Tooth extractions are standard procedures we perform every day in our office.
+Learn more about tooth extraction in our Timonium, MD, office with the answers to these commonly asked questions:

 What shouldn’t I do before a tooth extraction?

 Don’t eat a heavy meal right before your extraction.
 If you request sedation, the impact of the anesthetic can make you nauseous.
-You should also avoid smoking or using tobacco for at least 24 hours before your appointment.
+It would be best if you also avoid smoking or using tobacco for at least 24 hours before your appointment.
 Avoid drinking alcohol or taking aspirin before the procedure, too.
 Both of these things can increase bleeding when the extraction takes place.

 When can I eat after a tooth extraction?